nuclearhosting/nh-knowledge-base/docs/ftp.md

 !!! note
 	SFTP/SCP/SSH is available only for VIP Membership.

 You will also need a **server hostname** and **port**.
-Both can be found on your Dashboard page after logging in to Hosting Control Panel.
+Server hostname you can find on your Dashboard page after logging in to Hosting Control Panel.
+The port can be found in the SFTP/SSH accounts overview table in Hosting Control Panel - ```Sites``` - ```Shell-User```.
 The credentials to your FTP and SFTP are different - they are not the same!

 For proper connection you also need to use a software (client) which supports SFTP/SCP protocol.
 For example Filezilla or WinSCP.
 If you are familiar with command-line and you are a Linux or MacOS X user, you can also use CLI SSH/SFTP client.